-The more often you can practice pull-ups at a moderate intensity level (i.e. without burning yourself out), the faster your results will come.
+The more often you can practice pull-ups at a moderate intensity level (i.e. not training to total failure or burning yourself out), the faster your results will come.
 And if you can’t do full pull-ups yet, use some of the exercises below to work your way up to them.

 2. Master the three main positions of the exercise.